 TUBERCULOSIS/TB PROGRAM

-Tuberculosis can spread when a person with the illness coughs, sneezes or sings.
+Tuberculosis can spread when a person with the illness coughs, sneezes, or sings.
 This can put tiny droplets with the germs into the air.
 Another person can then breathe in the droplets, and the germs enter the lungs.

 Drugs called antibiotics can treat tuberculosis.
 But some forms of the bacteria no longer respond well to treatments.